survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 * `npm start` maps to `npm run start`.

 T> The `postinstall` script and how it works is discussed in detail in the next chapter.

+T> Before npm 5, people used `prepublish` instead of `prepublishOnly`.
+[According to the documentation](https://docs.npmjs.com/misc/scripts), `prepublish` is run also on `npm install`.
+To overcome this confusing behavior, `prepublishOnly` was implemented.

 ### Entry Points